learn-academy-2023-foxtrot/text-based-game-the-based-game-devs/README.md

 2 no - you are a smart person that chum looks gross af.

 p.4 after leaving them behind yopu start to wa....
 HOLY SHIT DUDE A WILD MANRAY APPEARS, USING THE AQUA BEAM GUN SEEN IN EPISODE 42
+1.yes - you loose a pokeball
+2.no - good

+p.5 Do you want to fight Manray or run away?
+1.Fight - Youre quite brave...you lunged at him missing him entirely.
+He laughs and is about to deal a finishing blow.
+(Mortal Kombat Narrator) Finish him!.
+1.a Before the finishing blow.
+Manray is confused with the orb of confusion.
+You look to your savior its Nacho Libre.
+ENDING 1: How do you help him out? [the item you chose from earlier]?
+Dagger ending - You resort to using the dagger from before.
+The dagger starts glowing and vibrating.
+From the dagger emerges the Flying Dutchman striking ManRay and shrinking him down.
+He is now forever cursed.
+Limited edition water bottle ending - You drink it turning yourself into a llama.
+Your grooves are forever ruined but you use your hooves to fend off manray.
+You end up beating him but only because Manray does not like hurting animals. krabby patty ending - You place the Krabby Patty on the ground.
+Its scent makes Manray cartoonishly levitate and float towards the patty.
+He promises to be good if hes able to taste the deliciousness of the Krabby Patty.

+2.Run - You run to the nearest cover trying to break his line of sight.
+You look around for a way to escape.
+2.a You see a mouse hole and from the mouse hole emerges a mouse dressed in a suit and its arms stretched out as if greeting someone.
+You are shocked as he says "Are you ready to have a gouda time!?"
+And then you hear thousands of mice scream "Yes Mr. Chedda!"
+ENDING 2: How do you help Mr.Chedda and his friends? [pokeball or fight along side him]?
+Pokeball ending - You throw your useless Pokeball at Manray.
+Hitting him in the eye this does not blind him but only makes him angrier.
+He grabs it and throws it at you capturing you forever.
+Fighting along him ending - An epic battle immenses.
+You bravely follow Mr. Chedda into battle.
+The fight with Manray is a close one.
+Just when you though you had him he catches you off guard.
+Thats when Mr. Chedda tackles Manray and jumps into the bottomless pit.
+You scream out for Mr. Chedda.
+His last words are "Change the world.
+My final message, goodbye".